RaeAnnG/Hawaii_Airbnb/README.md

 Hawaii_Airbnb:

 ----The Airbnb Analysis project focuses on analyzing Airbnb data from the travel industry and property management domain.
-By leveraging SQL PG admin and various data analysis and visualization tools, we extracted valuable insights into pricing dynamics, availability patterns, and location-based trends in Airbnb listings.
+By leveraging SQL admin and various data analysis machine learning and visualization tools, we extracted valuable insights into predition models, availability patterns, and location-based trends in Airbnb listings.
-We focused on the Koloa-Poipu neighborhood in Kauai, Hawaii
+We focused on the State of Hawaii

 ####  Objective:
 The primary focus of this data analysis project is to retrieve a prediction of the future super hosts featured on airBNB's based in Hawaii.
 By analyzing various data sources, we were able to find key variables to use for our predictive model returning a accuracy rating over 75%